Simple Ways To Grow Mulberries In Pots

 Mulberries and mulberry extracts have been shown to reduce excess fat and cholesterol levels in animal experiments.
 They may also help to enhance the LDL (bad) to HDL (good) cholesterol ratio.

 Furthermore, certain test-tube studies suggest that they inhibit fat production in the liver, potentially aiding in preventing fatty liver disease.

 Increased stress in the body has been linked to oxidative damage in cells and tissues, which has been linked to an increased risk of cancer.

 For centuries, mulberries have been used in traditional Chinese medicine as a cancer treatment.
 Some scientists now feel that these rumoured cancer-preventive properties may be scientifically validated.

 Antioxidants in mulberry juice have been shown in animal tests to reduce oxidative stress, potentially lowering the risk of cancer.

 Keep in mind that the same principle applies to all fruits and vegetables.
 Mulberries do not appear to reduce cancer risk more than other fruits or berries.

 As a result, mulberries may help to prevent diabetes by reducing the rise in blood sugar after meals.
-Before any definite conclusions can be drawn, more research on people is required.
+More research on people is required before any definite conclusions can be drawn.

 Mulberries supply the calcium that the body requires for a healthy brain.
 They protect our brain from aging, keeping it young and alert and even preventing Alzheimer's disease.